semeongetachew/cheftut/README.md

 # Cheftut
 The purpose of this repo is to aid new beginners in learning more about the various solutions that Chef provides.
+It uses Ruby develop basic building blocks like recipe and cookbooks.
 ## Table of Contents

 - [About](#About)